Montana-Media-Arts/webDesignFall2024/_docs/topic-08/03-navigation/page-02.md

 ### Lists
-However, lists are preferred by screen-reader technologies as it increases the accessibility of the navigation.
-The “[Styling Text](../basic-styling-text)” page in the previous subtopic showed you how to display these items horizontally, if preferred.
+However, lists are preferred by screen-reader technologies as they increase the accessibility of the navigation.
+The “[Styling Text](../basic-styling-text)” page in the previous subtopic showed you how to display these items horizontally if preferred.

 <div class="external-embed">
   <p data-height="400" data-theme-id="30567" data-slug-hash="NWrqGKY" data-default-tab="html,result" data-user="retrog4m3r" data-pen-title="The Nav Element, List Links" class="codepen"></p>